Warming up! Sticky, storms arrive to end week

 Check the water temperatures

-High temperatures Thursday will be close to the low to mid-80s under partly cloudy skies.
-The winds will shift from the south by Thursday evening, keeping the lows between 61 and 65 degrees Fahrenheit.
+High temperatures Thursday were close to the low to mid-80s under partly cloudy skies.
+The winds arrive from the south, bringing Central Florida a warmer night than how it has been the previous nights.
+Lows aroung the mid-60s.

-With the clouds from the south and the upper level storm system coming in, the clouds will be building during the early morning hours Friday.
-By noon a few scattered showers will be popping across Central Florida and more storm coverage during the afternoon.
+With the clouds arriving from the south and the upper level storm system coming in, the clouds will be building during the early morning hours Friday.
+Showers could start developing in the morning, very isolated.
+By noon, scattered showers will be popping across Central Florida and more storm coverage during the afternoon.
 The upper level low pressure and the sea breeze will develop afternoon thunderstorms.
 We do not anticipate severe weather, but there could be lightning with any thunderstorms that develop.
 Luckily, this system is moving fast.
 The storms that develop will be passing quickly from the northwest to the southeast, and by 6 p.m. will be mainly focused along coastal Brevard County.

 Winds along the east central coast of Florida